7 Signs Your Senior Dog Has Joint Pain (and What Actually Helps)

 3. Slower or Avoided Stairs

-Going down stairs hurts arthritic dogs more than going up — it loads the front legs and shoulders.
+Going down stairs is harder than going up — it loads the front legs and shoulders.
 A senior dog who suddenly takes stairs one at a time, or who waits at the top to see if you'll come back, is telling you something.

 4. Shifted Weight to the Back Legs (or Front)

 Watch your dog standing still.
 Healthy dogs distribute weight evenly across all four legs.
-Dogs with elbow or shoulder pain shift weight back.
-Dogs with hip or knee pain shift weight forward.
-Either pattern is worth a conversation with your vet.
+A dog who consistently shifts weight off one end is worth a conversation with your vet.

 5. Snappy or Touchy When Petted

-A previously cuddly dog who flinches, walks away, or growls when touched in a specific area is in pain there.
+A previously cuddly dog who flinches, walks away, or growls when touched in a specific area is uncomfortable there.
 Common spots: hips, lower back, shoulders, knees.
-This isn't behavior change.
-It's a pain report.
+This isn't a behavior problem.
+It's information.

 6. Less Play, More Sleep

-Senior dogs do sleep more — but sudden disinterest in fetch, walks, or interaction with other dogs is often pain, not aging.
-Pain is exhausting.
-So is bracing against it all day.
+Senior dogs do sleep more — but sudden disinterest in fetch, walks, or other dogs is worth investigating rather than filing under aging.
+Bracing against discomfort all day is tiring.

 7. Licking Specific Joints

-Dogs lick painful joints to self-soothe.
-Licking concentrated on a wrist, elbow, knee, or hip — especially with hair loss or pinkness in that spot — is a clear sign that joint hurts.
+Dogs lick sore joints to self-soothe.
+Licking concentrated on a wrist, elbow, knee or hip — especially with hair loss or pinkness in that spot — is a clear signal.

 What Actually Helps (Ranked by Impact)